CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 ### Azure Resources

-The installation will deploy various Azure resource into the managed resource group and also install the CluedIn Kubernetes application using Helm.
+The installation will deploy various Azure resources into the managed resource group and also install the CluedIn Kubernetes application using Helm.

 All resources are created with a unique name to avoid any clashes with other resources.